picosh/docs/posts/prose.md

 For example, if you have two posts in different folders but the same filename and try to upload them to prose, the second post will overwrite the first one.

-# How can I customize my blog?
+# Special files

+We have a shortlist of special files that modify the behavior of your blog.

+## _readme.md

-There's a special file you can upload `_readme.md` which will allow users to add a bio and links to their blog landing page.
+There's a special file you can upload `_readme.md` which will allow users to add content above the blog post list, add links to their blog landing page, and change blog post metadata.

 ```md
 ---